 Originally intended as an adaptation of Universal Soldier starring Jean-Claude Van Damme from Midway Games, Ed Boon, John Tobias, John Vogel and Dan Forden turned to Chinese mythology and kung-fu movies for inspiration when the licensing deal fell through.
-They came up with the concept of six realms created by Elder Gods, and a tournament held to maintain the freedom of one of the realms.
+They came up with the concept of six realms created by Elder Gods and a tournament held to maintain the freedom of one of the realms.
 Visiting pinball designer Steve Ritchie, upon noticing someone had written “combat” with a “K” on their idea board, suggested they call the game “Mortal Kombat.”
 The name stuck, and Mortal Kombat was born.

-What made the game different from the other prominent fighting game at the time, Street Fighter, was the fact that instead of using animated character sprites they used motion capture to place actual actors into the game.
-That, and the fact that the game was the goriest at the time; from the amount of blood spilled during combat to the fatal finishing moves dubbed “Fatalities” (although, compared to the characters the gore seemed a bit cartoony at times).
+What made the game different from the other prominent fighting game at the time, Street Fighter, was the fact that instead of using animated character sprites, they used motion capture to place actual actors into the game.
+That, and the fact that the game was the goriest at the time-- from the amount of blood spilled during combat to the fatal finishing moves dubbed “Fatalities” (although, compared to the characters the gore seemed a bit cartoony at times).
 The brutality shown in the game led to several controversies and public outrage, ultimately resulting in the creation of the Electronics Software Ratings Board which provides age ratings for all video game releases.

 Mortal Kombat was directed by Paul W.S.
 Anderson from a script by Kevin Droney and produced by Threshold Entertainment for New Line Cinema.
 It followed the basic plot of the first game (while adding bits from the first sequel), where chosen warrior and former Shaolin monk Liu Kang (Robin Shou), action star Johnny Cage (Linden Ashby) and Special Forces officer Sonya Blade (Bridgette Wilson) end up on a ship bound for an island to engage in sorcerer Shang Tsung’s (Cary-Hiroyuki Tagawa) Mortal Kombat tournament.
-As it was the 10th tournament, if Tsung’s forces won it the dimension known as Outworld would lay claim to Earth under the rule of its despotic emperor Shao Kahn (Frank Welker).
+As it was the 10th tournament, if Tsung’s forces won the dimension known as Outworld would lay claim to Earth under the rule of its despotic emperor, Shao Kahn (Frank Welker).
 Overseeing and guiding Earth’s champions was Raiden (Christopher Lambert), the god of thunder and Earthrealm’s protector.
 Opening in August, the film spent three weeks at number one and earned $122 million worldwide.
 Several months prior, Threshold released a direct-to-video animated prequel called The Journey Begins, also written by Droney, which offered background on the film’s main characters and featured a 15-minute documentary about the movie.
 It was released to VHS and Laserdisc by Turner Home Entertainment and featured the characters in their MK2 outfits.

 |The Defenders of the Realm in their secret base.|